 The Board has not developed a formal written job description for the Chief Executive Officer.
-The role, responsibilities, and duties of the Chief Executive Officer generally include: maintaining and developing the a.
-Briefly describe what measures the Board takes to orient new directors regarding the role of the Board, its committees and its directors, and the nature and operation of the issuer's business.

-Corporation's strategic plans and implementation of such plans, providing leadership and direction to employees, and providing operational information to the Board.
+The role, responsibilities, and duties of the Chief Executive Officer generally include: maintaining and developing the Corporation's strategic plans and implementation of such plans, providing leadership and direction to employees, and providing operational information to the Board.
 The Board sets annual objectives of the Chief Executive Officer and his performance is reviewed by the Board and Compensation Committee as circumstances dictate.